zcaceres/MPC/Student-Handbook/StudentHandbook.md

 A great creator make no difference between professional and academic life.
 Constant learning is part of becoming a better professional.
 But life is the ultimate learning experience: hard work, pursuing real-world projects, gives your education substance.
 There should be no difference between your professional and academic life.

+In the MPC, education is all about habits.
+Read more about [why we use Learning Contracts here.](https://medium.com/mpc-reads/education-is-about-habits-a27c22bc2c56)

 ####Making a Learning Contract
 Years two and three are governed entirely by Learning Contract.